Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 In TypeScript, `null` is an object that represents nothing.

-So, any time you check something is an object you'll also want to check if its `null`.
+So, any time you check something is an object you'll also want to check it's not `null`.

-`null`, despite being an Object, doesn't inherit the Object prototype.
+Despite being an Object, `null` doesn't inherit the Object prototype.

 Apart from smug YouTubers creating things with `Object.create` to prove a point...